wunmicrown/jstest/arrayquestion/readme.md

 7. Create an array of tasks with due dates.
 Write a function that uses the forEach() method to display each task's description and due date in a formatted way.

 8. Implement a function that simulates a user list.
 Given an array of user objects with names and roles, write a function that uses the forEach() method to display each user's name and role on a web page.

+                                                INCLUDES

+1. Write a JavaScript function that takes an array of numbers and a target number as arguments.
+Use the includes() method to check if the target number is present in the array and return true or false accordingly.

+2.Given an array of strings, write a function that uses the includes() method to check if a specific string exists in the array.
+Return true if it exists, otherwise false.

+3.Create an array of usernames.
+Write a function that takes a username as an argument and uses the includes() method to check if it exists in the array of usernames.
+Return true if found, otherwise false.

+4.Write a function that takes an array of objects representing products and a product name as an argument.
+Use the includes() method to check if a product with the given name exists in the array.
+Return true if found, otherwise false.

+5.Create a function that simulates a shopping cart.
+Given an array of product objects and a product ID, use the includes() method to check if the product with the given ID is already in the cart.
+Return true if it's in the cart, otherwise false.

+6.Write a function that takes an array of email addresses and an email address as an argument.
+Use the includes() method to check if the provided email address is in the array.
+Return true if found, otherwise false.

+7.Create an array of sentences.
+Write a function that takes a word as an argument and uses the includes() method to check if any sentence in the array contains that word.
+Return true if found in any sentence, otherwise false.

+8.Implement a function that simulates a membership system.
+Given an array of member IDs and a member ID as an argument, use the includes() method to check if the provided member ID is part of the membership.
+Return true if it's a member, otherwise false.

+                                                                indexOf
+1.Write a JavaScript function that takes an array of numbers and uses the indexOf() method to find the index of a specific number in the array.
+Return the index or -1 if not found.

+2.Given an array of colors, write a function that uses the indexOf() method to find the index of the color "blue" in the array.
+Return the index or -1 if not found.

+3.Create an array of names.
+Write a function that uses the indexOf() method to find the index of the name "Alice" in the array.
+Return the index or -1 if not found.

+4.Write a function that takes an array of product objects and uses the indexOf() method to find the index of a specific product by its name in the array.
+Return the index or -1 if not found.

+5.Create a function that simulates a library catalog.
+Given an array of book objects with titles, write a function that uses the indexOf() method to find the index of a book with a specific title.
+Return the index or -1 if not found.

+6.Write a function that takes an array of email addresses and uses the indexOf() method to find the index of a specific email address in the array.
+Return the index or -1 if not found.

+7.Create an array of tasks with descriptions.
+Write a function that uses the indexOf() method to find the index of a specific task by its description in the array.
+Return the index or -1 if not found.

+8.Implement a function that simulates a user database.
+Given an array of user objects with names, write a function that uses the indexOf() method to find the index of a specific user by their name in the array.
+Return the index or -1 if not found.